frederic-perez/AmE-dictionary/data/idioms.md

 __tell (someone’s) fortune__ To (profess to) anticipate and inform someone about certain outcomes or events in their near or distant future. _This old lady in the apartment next to mine offered to tell my fortune for ten bucks.
 I never go in for stuff like that, but I’ll admit that I’m a bit curious._
 __tell apart__
 __tell it like it is__ :two: To speak bluntly, directly, and truthfully, even if what is being said is undesirable to the listener.
-__tell me about it__ :three: (spoken) Used to say that you understand what somebody is talking about and have had the same experience: _I get so annoyed with Steve!
+__tell me about it__ :seven: (spoken) Used to say that you understand what somebody is talking about and have had the same experience: _I get so annoyed with Steve!
 Tell me about it.
 He drives me crazy._ :es: ¡Dímelo a mí!
-__tell me something I don’t know__
+__tell me something I don’t know__ :two::hammer:
 __tell right from wrong__ To know what things are good and what things are bad_ He is old enough to tell right from wrong._
 __tell someone off__ To scold someone; to attack someone verbally.
 (This has a sense of finality about it.) _I was so mad at Bob that I told him off.
 By the end of the day, I had told off everyone else, too._
 __tell tales__ To share secrets, often knowing that doing so will cause problems for someone else.